Shuyuan301/Others/readme.md

-Hi there, this is Megan!!
+Hi there, I am Shuyuan(Megan) Jia!
+Here is all my homework and projects for STAT433 :)